Darlingtonia californica Care

 Range

-Darlingtonia is native to remote montane streams and springs in Southern Oregon and Northern California.
+Darlingtonia is native to remote mountain streams in Southern Oregon and Northern California.
 A few smaller patches grow in lowland streams along the Oregon coast, but the majority reside in the mountains.
-Those that are native to the mountains tend to be much more resilient to extreme temperature changes than those from the mild Oregon coast.
+Regardless of its natural habitat, all populations experience cool nights during the summer months.

 Where to Grow